Skip to main content

 Step-by-Step Guide

-1. Start a conversation on any channel - Send a message to SupaSherpa via WhatsApp, Slack, or the in-app chat interface.
-Ask about your PRD status, request a brief review, or discuss next steps in your journey.
+1. Start a conversation on any channel - Send a message to SupaSherpa on WhatsApp, Slack, or through the in-app chat.
+The AI creates a conversation thread tied to your account.

-5. View your thread history - Access the Supa Sherpa page (/supasherpa) to see your complete conversation history organized by threads, with channel indicators showing where each message originated.
+4. Review your conversation - Visit the Supa Sherpa page (/supasherpa) to see your complete message history with channel labels showing where each message originated.

 Common Questions